 Tesla coil created by Ed Wingate and photo by Jamie Oliver

 Be mesmerized by zaps of lightning appearing just a few feet away in our newest visitor experience, Electricity Theater!
 This science show experience features a dazzling display of indoor bolts of musical lightning produced by twin solid-state Tesla coils.
-Watch the dark theater become splashed with light, and allow that spark in you to ignite as you explore the excitement of electricity and all that goes with it: Lightning, conductors, insulators and storm safety.
+Watch the dark theater become splashed with light, and allow that spark in you to ignite as you explore the excitement of electricity and all that goes with it: Lightning, conductors, and insulators.

 Come join us for new shows.
 Show times are: